 }

-Most tutorials show you basic GET/POST.
-Let's skip that and go straight to the useful patterns.
+Most tutorials show you basic GET/POST examples that work in tutorials but fail in production.
+Let's skip the toy examples and go straight to the patterns that actually matter.

 Dynamic Headers with Request.Builder